- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 - Additional treatment providers are located on our directory or samhsa.gov

-New Year—New You?
+New Year, New You?
 Or Choosing Self-Acceptance and Self-Compassion

 The fact that this is a common goal for people is a reflection of America’s obsession with physical appearance, specifically with being thin.
 Being thin is seen as being healthy or being well.
 This obsession with thinness becomes even more important for people when physical appearance is also tied to self-worth and self-esteem.

 Instead of focusing on transforming yourself this year, what if you focused on accepting and showing self-compassion to the person you already are?
-It’s okay to want to change things in order to create a better life for yourself, but sometimes a better life comes from having a better relationship with yourself.
+It’s okay to want to change things to create a better life for yourself, but sometimes a better life comes from having a better relationship with yourself.

 Say Goodbye to Diet Culture

-Self-Compassion
+Practice Self-Compassion

-Understanding 12 Step Groups For Support
+Understanding 12-Step Groups For Support

-Twelve step groups are designed in a way to encourage recovery through various stages.
-Whether it be an eating disorder, alcohol, drugs, or more, twelve step groups are based on a set of guiding principles that support a person’s journey from an array of mental health problems.
+These groups are offered worldwide and are free for attendees.
+Within these types of groups, individuals are able to connect over similar experiences, which is powerful for creating a sense of community and support.
+They are designed to encourage recovery through various stages.
+Whether it be an eating disorder, alcohol, drugs, or more, 12-step groups are based on a set of guiding principles that support a person’s journey from an array of mental health problems.

 Making the Most of Your Support Group

-[1] Scritchfield, R. (2016).
-Body kindness.
-Workman Publishing.
-[2] Biasetti, A.S.
+- Biasetti AS.
 (2018).
 Befriending your body: A self-compassionate approach to freeing yourself from disordered eating.
-Shambala Publications, Inc.About the Author:
+Shambala Publications, Inc.

 Samantha Bothwell, LMFT, is a licensed Marriage and Family Therapist, writer, explorer, and lipstick aficionado.
 She became a therapist after doing her own healing work so she could become whole after spending many years living with her mind and body disconnected.
 She has focused her clinical work to support the healing process of survivors of sexual violence and eating disorders.
 She is passionate about guiding people in their return to their truest Self so they can live their most authentic, peaceful life.